 Sadly, most clients have no way of knowing the difference, and who can blame them?
 Anyone can call themselves a designer, you don’t even need a degree (in fact, I don’t).

 The only way the client can know whether a person they intend to hire is indeed a professional, is to verify that the designer has a portfolio that backs this up.
-Do the designer’s former projects demonstrate their ability to work in exactly the mediums you require?
+Does the designer’s former work demonstrate their ability to work in exactly the mediums you require?

 There are certain types of print jobs that I don’t do, because they’re not my specialty (such as packaging).
-If I decided to expand into this area (which I don’t intend to), I would look up all kinds of information available about this type of project, such as books, tutorials, more experienced colleagues etc. to make sure I’m doing it right.
+And if I decided to expand into this area (which I don’t intend to), I would look up all kinds of information available about this type of projects, such as books, tutorials, more experienced colleagues etc. to make sure I’m doing it right.

 There’s more to design than pretty looks